-\emph{Introduction.--} High sensitivity of quantum systems to the variations of their environment makes them superior sensors to their classical counterparts~\cite{Lewenstein_2016,Degen2017,RMP_2018,Nonclassical,Yip2019,Sensing_2019, BioMed_2020,Mag_Spect_2019}.
-This is mainly reflected in the Cram\'{e}r-Rao inequality which quantifies the precision of estimating an unknown field $h_0$, quantified by the standard deviation $\delta h$, through $\delta h {\geq} 1/(M F)$ where $M$ is the number of samples and $F$ is the Fisher information~\cite{caves_1994}.
-While classically the Fisher information scales as $F_c{\sim} N$ (standard limit), with $N$ being the number of resources in the sensor, the quantum mechanics allows to go beyond this and achieve $F_Q{\sim} N^2$ (Heisenberg limit).
+\emph{Introduction.--} The high sensitivity of quantum systems to variations of their environment makes them superior sensors to their classical counterparts~\cite{Lewenstein_2016,Degen2017,RMP_2018,Nonclassical,Yip2019,Sensing_2019, BioMed_2020,Mag_Spect_2019}.
+This is reflected in the Cram\'{e}r-Rao inequality, which determines the precision limit of estimating an unknown field $h$, quantified by the standard deviation $\delta h$, through $\delta h {\ge} 1/\sqrt{MF}$, where $M$ is the number of samples and $F$ is the Fisher information~\cite{caves_1994, Parish_2009}.
+While the classical Fisher information scales as $F_C{\sim} N$ (standard limit), with $N$ being the number of resources (e.g., number of particles) in the sensor, the quantum mechanics allows to go beyond this and achieve $F_Q{\sim} N^2$ (Heisenberg limit).
 Several quantum features are known to provide enhanced sensing precision: (i) entanglement in the special form of GHZ~\cite{Maccone_etal_2004,Nonclassical-1, Maccone_etal_2006,GHZ,HL} or N00N~\cite{Coherent_state,N00N_state, N00N_state_1} states; (ii) wave function collapse resulted from sequential measurements separated by intervals of free evolution~\cite{sep_state_met,sep_state_met_1,sep_state_met_2,sep_state_met_3, sep_state_met_4,sep_state_met_5,sep_state_met_6}; and (iii) quantum criticality in many-body systems~\cite{Zanardi2006,Zanardi2007,Zanardi_2010, Paris1,SHIJIAN2010,QC_met,Kmolmer_2011}.
-Any of these approaches have their own advantage and disadvantage.
-If a $d$-dimensional many-body system operates near its critical ground state, the quantum Fisher information (QFI) of the \emph{whole} system scales as $F_Q{\sim} N^{2/d\nu}$, where $\nu$ characterizes the critical exponent for the divergence of the correlation length~\cite{Rams2018}.
+Any of these approaches have their advantages and disadvantages.
+If a $d$-dimensional many-body system operates near its critical ground state, the quantum Fisher information (QFI) of the \emph{whole} system scales as $F_Q{\sim} N^{2/d\nu}$, where the $\nu$ characterizes the critical exponent for the divergence of the correlation length~\cite{Rams2018}.
 In the absence of global accessibility, one can only control a subsystem, which in general is a mixed state.
-An important open question is: how does QFI scales with the subsystem size in a critical system?
-In addition, if the scaling becomes sub-Heisenberg, due to the mixedness of the density matrix, then is there any way to retrieve the Heisenberg scaling?
+A key question is: how does QFI scales with the subsystem size in a critical system?
+Besides, can the Heisenberg scaling be retrieved if the scaling becomes sub-Heisenberg, due to the mixedness of the subsystem?